jaimingohel/1daylabs/How to bypass encryption mechanism in Android apps.md

 However, there are ways to bypass such mechanisms.
 I am going to demonstrate a scenario which can be useful when next time you come across such application behavior.

-We are going to use Injured Android, [Injured Android](https://github.com/B3nac/InjuredAndroid) is a CTF style vulnerable application built to practice android testing.
+We are going to use Injured Android for the demonstration.
+[Injured Android](https://github.com/B3nac/InjuredAndroid) is a CTF style vulnerable application built to practice android testing.
 Huge shoutout to the author [B3nac](https://twitter.com/b3nac) for building this application.

 ## Why is it worth reading?